Why Join the Union?

 Just Cause Protection

 When you belong to UFCW Local 175 you have Just Cause Protection.
 That means you will never be unjustly fired or disciplined.
-It is up to the employer to prove they have just cause to take such action and you will have the resources of the Union`s legal department fighting to get your job or missed pay back to you as soon as possible.
+It is up to the employer to prove they have just cause to take such action and you will have the resources of the Union`s legal department fighting to get your job or missed pay back to you.
+Learn more about Just Cause protection.

 Strong Collective Agreements

 Elected negotiating committees consult with members to find out the important issues in a round of negotiations.
 Your collective agreement, in addition to better benefits and wages, also guarantees you hours of work, seniority rights, protection from harassment and discrimination, safe working conditions and scheduled break times.

 President Shawn Haggerty and the staff of Locals 175 & 633 believe that providing education and training is essential to helping members achieve personal and professional goals and securing the kind of future they deserve.
 The Local offers many free educational courses online, in-class or through the mobile training unit.

 Better Pay & Benefits

 Government statistics show unionized workers make an average of 30 per cent more that non-unionized workers in the same industries.
 Locals 175 & 633 have more than 900 collective agreements across Ontario and at every negotiation we achieve better wages for you.
 Read about how the Union can help with salary stability.